 1. Complete Your Business Information

 If operating a local business, keep your business name, address, phone number, hours of operation, and business category at the very least – updated.
-Nothing will turn a customer against you then them trying to locate you and not being successful.
+Nothing will turn a customer against you more than them trying to locate you and not being successful.

 2. You Can Now Add Business Descriptions

 Previously on GMB, the only noteworthy way to tell Google and searchers about your business was through the Google My Business Category list of which there are over 2,300 options.

 Unfortunately, that doesn’t always give enough information especially if you’re in a niche market.
 Add a full, keyword-rich description to your profile.
 This not only helps your potential customer, but it will also improve your search rankings in Google.

 3. Upload More (Better) Images